Natasha Kline: Big City Greens

-Kline was a storyboarder and director for Big City Greens in the first, second, and third seasons, from 2018 to 2021.
+Kline was a storyboarder and director for Big City Greens in the first three seasons, from 2018 to 2021.
 Her writing on the show would be nominated for an Emmy Award.
 Kline later said she "loved working" on the show and that it was "such a great experience".
 Shane Houghton, one of the show creators, also called her a "hilarious, talented, and a terrific leader".

 Primos

 It was announced in July 2019 that she signed, a development deal with Disney Television Animation, as did 16 other animators and artists.

 In November 2021, Disney Branded Television ordered Primos, an animated comedy series, with Kline as creator and executive producer.
 Kline described it as born from her personal experiences, and said she was excited to share her "family dynamic through these new Disney characters and stories."
 The series received an original order of 20 episodes, which was increased to 30 episodes, as announced in June 2022 at the Annecy International Animation Film Festival.
 The series was inspired by Kline's childhood summers living with her cousins alongside her extended Mexican-American family, with Kline saying she wanted the lead characters to also be of Mexican-American heritage due to the lack of Mexican-American representation on television during her childhood.
 Meredith Roberts, a senior vice president at Disney Television Animation said the series bears the "authentic voice" of Kline and "her family’s culture and values", saying the series will be aimed at kids and families.

 In 2022, Kline stated that representation was one of the reasons she became an animator, and said it was "exciting" to be a voice for Latinos, and pictures her "niece and cousins", and thinks about "how they’d want to be represented."
 In March 2023, Kline told Animation Magazine that the series was inspired by an adult short she had created for an Upright Citizen’s Brigade stand-up comedy show in 2017, was inspired by Peanuts and Calvin and Hobbes, and said she loved working with the show's crew, praising their "intense passion, drive, and talent".
-The series aired half-hour episodes that are divided into 11-minute stories and premiered on Disney Junior.
+The series aired half-hour episodes that are divided into 11-minute stories and premiered on Disney Channel.

-In June 2023, the opening sequence of the series was released by Disney Branded Television, with a mixed reception to the sequence on social media, including from Latinos and Mexicans.
+In June 2023, the opening sequence of the series was released by Disney Branded Television, with a panned reception to the sequence on social media, including from Latinos and Mexicans.
 Kline stated that she created content based on her own experiences and later restricted her Instagram account.
 She also wrote on her Instagram that the backlash was traumatizing, and said, in a comic posted on her account, that it made her "doubt myself, my project, [and] my intentions."
 She later told The Hollywood Reporter that she hoped that people gave the series "a chance" despite the "knee-jerk reaction" to the introductory sequence of the series.